 Finding the perfect wine to go with your favourite sweet and savoury foods is often a little daunting, so we have come up with this handy guide to help you through the process.
-Let's begin...

 Rosé wine, like red wine, is produced from black grapes, but where the skins of which are removed during the process before the wine is stained red.
-It can also be made by blending together red wine and white wine, with both of these processes giving rosé its characteristic pink hue.
+It can also be made by blending red wine and white wine, with both of these processes giving rosé its characteristic pink hue.

 Sparkling wine can either be red, white or rosé, with a secondary fermentation involved in the winemaking process producing bubbles, hence why it's commonly referred to as 'Fizz'.
-Despite many drinkers wrongly assuming all sparkling wine to be ‘Champagne’, it can in fact only be referred to as this when it comes from the Champagne wine region in France.
+Despite many drinkers wrongly assuming all sparkling wine to be ‘Champagne’ it can only be referred to as this when it comes from the Champagne wine region in France.

 While these are the main types of wine, knowledgeable wine lovers will know that the world of wine is as vast as the vineyards in which they are created.
-There is a different tipple for every occasion, a separate glass to suit all moods.
+There is a different tipple for every occasion...a separate glass to suit all moods.

 Generally speaking, you can choose to go one of two ways with your wine pairing; you can either combine similar flavours, amplifying the shared tastes in the wine and food, or you can contrast flavours that complement and magnify each other, like a sweet white wine with a spicy dish.
 These different methods are often referred to as ‘congruent’ or ‘complementary’.

 Your choice of wine should always be more acidic than the food itself so, simply put, if you are having acidic food – such as anything with lemon juice or vinegar – you should opt for a wine that is even more acidic than the meal.
 Indeed, the food will bring out the flavour in the wine that may have otherwise been too overbearing paired with anything else, while the taste of less acidic wines will be underappreciated due to the intensity of the meal.
 Champagne is a good choice here.

 Following a similar logic, the wine should always be sweeter than the food; if the food is sweeter than the wine then it will lose its flavour, so this is something you need to bear in mind when choosing a dinner wine pairing.
 This applies to spicy food: if you don’t want to enhance the spiciness of the food, then you’re safer pairing a hot meal with a sweeter wine.
-However, spice can also be a good red wine food match, and a full-bodied red goes fantastically with foods that are mildly spiced – for example, the Gourmet Choice Food Hamper expertly matches a full-bodied Chateau Les Murailles with Chilli And Black Pepper Olives, as well as crackers, award-winning Snowdonia Cheese and high-quality Pâté to make the perfect gift.
+However, spice can also be a good red wine food match, and a full-bodied red goes fantastically with foods that are mildly spiced – for example, the Wine, Truffle Cheese & Duck Rillette Gift expertly matches a full-bodied Bordeaux from Chateau Grandefont with a duck rillette, as well as crackers, award-winning Snowdonia Truffle Trove Cheese and Black Bomber Cheddar to make the perfect gift.

 Matching flavours is important.
 While you can choose to pair congruent or complementary flavours, it’s prudent to mix wines that have the same flavour intensity as the food.
 Delicate flavours should be matched with delicate wines, while bold should be paired with bold.
 For example, bold-flavoured meat (such as red meat) should be twinned with a bold red, while whites work better with light-intensity delicate meals – chicken or fish, for example.

 With salty meals, you have a choice when it comes to choosing the ideal wine pairing.
-An acidic wine, like a champagne for example, complements the saltiness of your meal, while at the same time having its flavour enhanced by it.
+An acidic wine, like a Champagne for example, complements the saltiness of your meal, while at the same time having its flavour enhanced by it.
 You can also choose to pair salty food with a sweet wine, as you will experience a burst of flavours from both.

 It would be remiss to discuss food and wine combinations without mentioning cheese.
-Cheese and wine are a well-known historical pairing, and even have their own day – National Wine and Cheese Day, celebrated on the 25th July.
+Cheese and wine are a well-known historical pairing, and even have their day – National Wine and Cheese Day celebrated on the 25th of July.
 One might automatically think of red wine when it comes to pairing wine with cheese, but white wine is often better as it doesn’t overpower the taste of cheese.
 However, red wine goes brilliantly with strong, firm cheese, like a gouda or cheddar, while port and stilton is a timeless classic.